AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Syntax: `substr(s, i, j)`.
 -   Description

-    Extracts parts of a string.
+    Extracts parts from a string.

 -   Parameters
     -   s: the string that you want to extract.
     -   i: the position to start extraction in the source string, counting from 1.
 A value of -1 specifies the rightmost character of the string.
+Data type: integer.
     -   j: the position to end extraction in the source string, counting from 1.
 A value of -1 specifies the rightmost character of the string.
+Data type: integer.
 -   Response parameters

     Returns the substring `s[i, j]` of `s`.